danscotson/ScaleBarIT/ScaleBarITHelp.md

 #### 2. Press the Save Button that appears in the top right toolbar of the image.

 ## Key bits:
-+ Any crop commands require the dragging of the interactive box, then right click and select 'Crop image' to confirm.
 + Grayed out labels are not enabled and need another step before becoming available.
 + Feedback to user gives tips as to what is next/what has happened.
 + Hover over buttons or functionality to get further help in the user interface.
++ The crop command for selection of the pixel size requires the dragging of the interactive box, then right click and select 'Crop image' to confirm.

 ## Menu settings:
 ### 1. Reset